gauravpartha/gauravpartha-website/resources/md/about.md

 ## Gaurav Parthasarathy.

-Hi, I am a final year PhD student at ETH Zurich in computer science.
+Hi, I am a final year PhD student in computer science at ETH Zurich.
 My main advisor is [Peter Müller](https://www.pm.inf.ethz.ch/people/person-detail.html?persid=112017) and my second advisor is [Alex Summers](https://www.cs.ubc.ca/~alexsumm/).

 I am very interested in the question: How can we develop software programs that are guaranteed to work as intended (for instance, do not crash, compute only correct results, and do not leak sensitive information)?